Cycling Lifestyle: The Art of Finding Your Own Way

 4. The Reality-Clue

-On the one hand social media can be critical for self-promotion, entertaining or pure interests.
+On the one hand, social media can be critical for self-promotion, entertainment, or pure interest.
 It can be motivating and empowering.
-But on the other hand it can evoke doubt, frustration or envy.
+But on the other hand, it can evoke doubt, frustration, or envy.
 And sure there are moments where I get soaked into the digital world.
 However, it’s pointless because social media was never and should never portray reality.

 Last But Not Least: The Sweet Spot